GoogleChrome/web.dev/src/site/content/en/blog/file-handling/index.md

 ### The declarative part of the File Handling API

-As a first step, web apps need to declaratively describe in their [Web App Manifest](/add-manifest/) what kind of files they can handle.
-The File Handling API extends Web App Manifest with a new property called `"file_handlers"` that accepts an array of, well, file handlers.
+As a first step, web apps need to declaratively describe in their [web app manifest](/add-manifest/) what kind of files they can handle.
+The File Handling API extends web app manifest with a new property called `"file_handlers"` that accepts an array of, well, file handlers.
 A file handler is an object with two properties: